 New Collaborate Status Check Overview

 The New Collaborate Status Check scans your FYI platform and Microsoft environment to verify that the correct settings and permissions have been configured.
-When errors are detected, the Status Check tool will attempt to resolve the issue automatically, or display error details for the users to investigate further.
+When errors are detected, the Status Check tool will attempt to resolve the issue automatically or display error details for the users to investigate further.

 Getting Started with New Collaborate Status Check

-General Status Check
+Client Collaborate Status Check

-The General Status Check is used to scan the settings of the New Collaborate SharePoint site and the Microsoft environment.
+The Client Collaborate Status Check is used to scan the settings of the New Collaborate SharePoint site and the Microsoft environment.
 For example, the Microsoft App Permissions have been configured, the Document Library has been connected and has the correct permissions, and the correct Microsoft Group has been applied.
 As part of the scan, a test user will be invited, the share settings configured, and then removed again.

 Refer to Troubleshooting New Collaborate using Status Check.